Mitali Mukherjee on why to apply for our Fellowships: “The answer to the industry's problems will come from within journalists”

 Apart from that, being accepted into a prestigious programme that offers you time to be in the University of Oxford with unlimited access to its rich resources, is hugely beneficial for a practising journalist.

-Q. Finally, the news landscape looks pretty grim, with many news about layoffs and projects shutting down.
+Q. Finally, the news landscape looks pretty grim, with news about layoffs and projects shutting down.
 How do you think the Reuters Institute’s Fellowship can help the news industry at such a difficult time?

 Key links on our Journalist Fellowships: